edgedb/easy-edgedb/README.md

 operator '=' cannot be applied to operands of type 'array<std::int64>' and 'std::int64'
 ```

 Our next type is `BookExcerpt`, which we imagined being useful for the humans creating the database.
-It would require a lot of inserts from each part of the book, with the text exactly as written.
-Because of that, we chose to use [`index on`](https://www.edgedb.com/docs/edgeql/sdl/indexes#indexes) for the `exerpt` property, which will then be faster to look up.
+It would need a lot of inserts from each part of the book, with the text exactly as written.
+Because of that, we chose to use [`index on`](https://www.edgedb.com/docs/edgeql/sdl/indexes#indexes) for the `excerpt` property, which will then be faster to look up.
 Remember to use this only where needed: it will increase lookup speed, but make the database larger overall.

 ```
 type BookExcerpt {